colmwoods/PwdShell/README.md

 > Apart from this difference in password persistence, both versions function identically.

+I chose this project because password management is a common real-world problem that affects every user.
+It allowed me to explore Python concepts such as hashing, encryption, file handling, and user input validation, while building a tool I could use myself.

 ---

 The project is designed for users who: